 The steps mentioned here were based on 2015 laws and processes, so use this merely as a guide.
 For help on an individual case, you need to consult with an attorney.

-Arizona laws pertaining to Driving Under the Influence are specified in Arizona Revised Statues, Title 28, Chapter 4, beginning with Article 28-1301.
+Arizona laws pertaining to Driving Under the Influence are specified in Arizona Revised Statutes, Title 28, Chapter 4, beginning with Article 28-1301.

 The DUI Stop